HORSE SAFETY AUSTRALIA

 A comprehensive fact sheet on Hendra can be found on the Queensland Horse Council’s website.
 Look under horse health and find the fact sheet: “Hendra Virus: Reducing the Risk”

-Click here for the Hendra Virus fact sheet or click the link below to see the entire list of horse health fact sheets.
+Click here for the Hendra Virus fact sheet or visit the Queensland Horse Council website for lots of useful information.

-This document includes symptoms of a sick horse and other helpful information
+This site includes symptoms of a sick horse and other helpful information